qiyunzhu/woltka/README.md

 ## Citation

-The first manuscript describing Woltka has been preprinted at:
+The first paper describing Woltka was published at:

-- Zhu Q, Huang S, Gonzalez A, McGrath I, McDonald D, Haiminen N, et al. [OGUs enable effective, phylogeny-aware analysis of even shallow metagenome community structures.](https://www.biorxiv.org/content/10.1101/2021.04.04.438427v1) _bioRxiv_.
-2021. doi: https://doi.org/10.1101/2021.04.04.438427.
+- Zhu Q, Huang S, Gonzalez A, McGrath I, McDonald M, Haiminen N, Armstrong G, et al. [Phylogeny-aware analysis of metagenome community ecology based on matched reference genomes while bypassing taxonomy.](https://journals.asm.org/doi/10.1128/msystems.00167-22) _mSystems_.
+2022. e00167-22.

-Note: This manuscript focuses on the [OGU analysis](doc/ogu.md).
-Although it does not discuss other functions of Woltka, it is so far the only citable article if you use Woltka in your studies.
+Note: This paper focuses on the [OGU analysis](doc/ogu.md).
+Although it does not discuss other functions of Woltka, it is so far the only citable paper if you use Woltka in your studies.

 ## Contact